 Karen O’Donnell, 55

 Documentary filmmaker, Toronto, Ontario

-O’Donnell had begun wondering about her own ADD about two months before starting production on A Mine Like Mine.
+O’Donnell had begun wondering about her own ADHD about two months before starting production on A Mind Like Mine.
 She’d been on a camping trip with her family, and “in four days, I lost my car keys three times,” she says.
 “I wasn’t overwhelmed or distracted, so the fact that I continued to lose my keys for no apparent reason upset me.”

 Time management has been a challenge in O’Donnell’s friendships, as well.
 “But my friends have it figured out,” she says.
 “They trick me by giving me false timelines.”

 O’Donnell uses the buddy system to keep herself on track.
 “One friend has problems with clutter, so we barter our services,” explains O’Donnell.
 “I’ll say, ‘I can take an hour this week [to help you].
 Would you take 15 minutes to go over my scheduling, and check on my progress?'”